mhjensen/MLcourseUnivDelValle/README.md

-In addition to the electure notes, we recommend the books of Goodfellow et al. and Raschka et al. We will follow these texts closely and the weekly reading assignments refer to these two texts.
+In addition to the electure notes, we recommend the books of Goodfellow et al. and Raschka et al. We will follow these texts closely.

 - Ian Goodfellow, Yoshua Bengio, and Aaron Courville.
 The different chapters are available for free at https://www.deeplearningbook.org/.
 Chapters 2-14 are highly recommended.
-The lectures follow to a good extent this text.
+The lectures follow to a good extent their chapters 6-8..
 - Sebastian Raschka, Yuxi Lie, and Vahid Mirjalili,  Machine Learning with PyTorch and Scikit-Learn at https://www.packtpub.com/product/machine-learning-with-pytorch-and-scikit-learn/9781801819312, see also https://sebastianraschka.com/blog/2022/ml-pytorch-book.html

-The text by Raschka et al. is well-adapted to this text and contains many coding examples.
+The text by Raschka et al. is well-adapted to these lectures and contains many coding examples.
+We recommend reading chapter 11.

 _Additional textbooks_:
 - Christopher M. Bishop, Pattern Recognition and Machine Learning, Springer, https://www.springer.com/gp/book/9780387310732.
-This is the main textbook and this course covers chapters 1-7, 11 and 12.
 You can download for free the textbook in PDF format at https://www.microsoft.com/en-us/research/uploads/prod/2006/01/Bishop-Pattern-Recognition-and-Machine-Learning-2006.pdf
 - Kevin Murphy, Probabilistic Machine Learning, an Introduction, https://probml.github.io/pml-book/book1.html
 - Trevor Hastie, Robert Tibshirani, Jerome H. Friedman, The Elements of Statistical Learning, Springer, https://www.springer.com/gp/book/9780387848570.
 This is a well-known text and serves as additional literature.
 - Aurelien Geron, Hands‑On Machine Learning with Scikit‑Learn and TensorFlow, O'Reilly, https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/.
 This text is very useful since it contains many code examples and hands-on applications of all algorithms discussed in this course.